sillsdev/languageforge-lexbox/README.md

 ```bash
 task up
 ```
-You might run into some issues with ports already being used, you can change the ports in the `docker-compose.yaml` file if you need to.
 The full app will be running on http://localhost after everything starts.
 There are some additional urls below to access specific parts of the system.